MaterializeInc/materialize/doc/user/content/sql/patterns/window-functions.md

     parent: 'sql-patterns'
 ---

+Some query patterns that are commonly used in batch are tricky to support in streaming due to the unbounded nature of the input data.
+Window functions, such as `LAG`, `LEAD`, `ROW_NUMBER`, `FIRST_VALUE`, are one of those patterns.
-Materialize currently does not handle window functions (`OVER` clause) efficiently for large partition sizes: when an input record is added/removed/changed, the system recomputes the results for the entire partition that the changed record belongs to.
-We are planning to make window functions more efficient in Materialize, but for the time being, this page shows some workarounds for avoiding the use of window functions.
+As is, Materialize doesn't handle window functions efficiently for large partition sizes: when an input record is added, removed or changed, the system recomputes the results for the entire partition that the changed record belongs to.
+For this reason, we recommend using the alternative approaches described in this page whenever possible, until window function support is refactored to provide better performance.

-Note that this page **does _not_ refer to temporal windows**, i.e., when a window belongs to a time interval.
-Examples of temporal windows are when we select only the last hour of an infinite stream of records, or when we group input records by which hour they occurred in.
-Such queries are efficiently supported in Materialize by using [temporal filters and temporal groupings](/sql/patterns/temporal-filters).
+It's important to note that **temporal windows** are efficiently supported by using [temporal filters and time bucketing](/sql/patterns/temporal-filters).
+For example, if you want to window over the last hour of data, or group data based on which hour each record occurred in.

-By "window functions", this page means functions such as `LAG`, `LEAD`, `ROW_NUMBER`, `FIRST_VALUE`.
+By "window functions", this page does _not_ refer to temporal windows, but instead refers to functions such as `LAG`, `LEAD`, `ROW_NUMBER`, `FIRST_VALUE`.
 You can access these functions with the `OVER` clause, in which you use the `PARTITION BY` clause to group input records into partitions by a key, and use the `ORDER BY` clause to order records inside each partition.
 Window functions compute results based on the position of records inside these partitions.
 For example, `x - LAG(x)` computes the differences of attribute `x` between each pair of _consecutive_ rows in each partition.

 ## Example data